cn-uofbasel/PiCN/docs/nfn.md

 * a way to call and combine Named Functions by using interest messages.
 * a forwarding engine which decides where a result is computed.

+**The goal of NFN is to enable users to write simple programs without careing about the network, and the network will find a good execution location for the computation.**
+NFN can be used for Edge/Fog/Cloudcomputing.
+Depending on the location of the input data it will go for the edge or the cloud.

 **Note**: NFN has a [Sandboxed Python Execution Environment](nfn.md#sandboxing).

 ## NFN Introduction